couplebits/veeam-aws-lab/README.md

 # Veeam Backup for AWS Lab
-Cloudformation templates for deploying Veeam Backup for AWS lab into two accounts and regions and bash scripts for mass deployments and clean-up.
+CloudFormation templates for deploying Veeam Backup for AWS lab into two accounts and regions and bash scripts for mass deployments.

-Created by Eric Ellenberg - Public Cloud Solutions, Veeam
+Created by Eric Ellenberg - Sr Systems Engineer, Public Cloud Solutions, Veeam

 ## REQUIREMENTS
 The lab is deployed using a CloudFormation template that will deploy lab resources into two regions within two AWS accounts. **The deployment will fail if you have not fulfilled the requirements.**